Play Live Radio

 The heaviest rain was in the mountains, with 3.9” of rain on Ventura County’s Nordhoff Ridge and 2.4” on San Marcos Pass.

-No major flooding or debris flow issues were reported.
+No significant flooding or debris flow issues were reported.

-We could see a scattered shower or two through the end of the day Tuesday, but the storm system is leaving the area.
+We could see scattered showers or two through the end of the day on Tuesday, but the storm system is leaving the area.
 There’s dry weather in the forecast for the rest of the week.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.